zeyuz35/zeyuz35.github.io/vault/SFM.inference.r.md

 ## Bai and Ng

 The most famous and widely used estimator.
+For practical purposes, they introduce 3 different IC, which are asymptotoically identical.
+However, in finite sample, IC1 > IC2 > IC3, and IC2 is the most used one in practice.

+Note that these are only reasonably behaved for a data sample that is large enough, relative the maximum no. of factors.
+If rmax is too large, the IC will diverge, and simply estimate as many factors as you allow it to.

 ## Onatski (2009) ON09